gluestack/gluestack-ui-themed-native-base/packages/themed-native-base/README.md

 ```

-- add `gs` className to Html tag and add flush function from `@gluestack-style/react` in your `_document` file.
+- Add `gs` className to Html tag and add flush function from `@gluestack-style/react` in your `_document` file.
 Modify you file from something like this

 ```